Niue Weather in September

 Before we dive into this weather guide to Niue in September, be sure to bookmark Niue Weather by Month: What is the Weather Like in Niue? and The Best Time to Visit Niue for more climate advice.

-• September is marking the end of the busy season in Niue.
-Still, a bit of planning is recommended.
-We recommend booking your trip at least two weeks (or more) in advance
+1. September is marking the end of the busy season in Niue.
+Still, a bit of forward planning is recommended, especially for booking accommodation.

-• Once every year, each of the 14 Niuean villages holds a “village show day”.
-These celebrations are simply unmissable, so check with the local information centre to see if a village show day is happening during your stay
+3. Once every year, each of the 14 Niuean villages holds a “Village Show Day”.
+These celebrations are simply unmissable, so check the Niue Tourism Events Page to see if a village show day is happening during your stay

-• When travelling to Niue, you are travelling to the tropics, so despite the very positive weather average shown in this article, you still may experience a few short showers here and there – pack a light rain jacket!
+4. When travelling to Niue, you are travelling to the tropics, so despite the very positive weather average shown in this article, you may experience a few showers – pack a light rain jacket or a travel umbrella!

-• Whale swimming is particularly good at this time of the year, so if you are drawn to Niue by this activity, September is your best choice!
+5. Whale watching is particularly good at this time of the year, so if you are drawn to Niue by this activity, September is your best choice

 Typical Temperatures in September

-After a couple of slightly cooler months, the temperatures in Niue in September are back on the rise offering ever more reasons to jump into the turquoise rock pools and chasms that the island harbours.
-In September, you can expect daily temperatures to average 26°C / 79°F and nightly temperatures to average 20°C / 68°F. The sea temperatures are similar, offering a very pleasant swimming experience.
+After a couple of slightly cooler months, the temperatures in Niue in September are back on the rise offering ever more reasons to jump into the turquoise rock pools that the island harbours.
+In September, you can expect maximum temperatures to average 26°C / 79°F and cooler nightly temperatures to average 20°C / 68°F. The sea temperatures are similar, offering a very pleasant swimming experience.

 Temperatures in Alofi